-Notes forming part of the Financial Statements continued For year ended 31 December 2019
+Notes forming part of the Financial Statements continued

 2 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for revenues and expenses during the period.
 The nature of estimation means that actual outcomes could differ from those estimates.
 Each of the following items contain judgements and significant estimates and have the most significant effect on amounts recognised in the financial statements.